iotashan/cfsolrlib/README.md

 CFSolrLib 2
 =============

-CFSolrLib is a library that lets you interact directly with a Solr server, using the native java client library.</p
+CFSolrLib is a library that lets you interact directly with a Solr server, using the native java client library.

 Requirements
 -------